Soumyaranjan-17/How-To-Bind-A-Virus-To-an-Image/README.md

 ## ✍️ Steps to Bind msfvenom Payload with an Image

+### Step 0: 🛡️ Note: This payload only works on machine with security features *OFF* (firewall, Window real time protection, virus and threat protection etc. )

 ### Step 1: 🌐 Find Your IP Address and Choose a Port
 1. Open Kali Linux and find your IP address:
    ```bash